-Between the ruthless poachers and their vulnerable prey stands a thin green line of extraordinary men, who daily risk their lives to protect wildlife and habitats – the rangers.
+Between the ruthless poachers and their vulnerable prey stands a thin green line of extraordinary men and women, who daily risk their lives to protect wildlife and habitats – the rangers.

-Individuals who chose, and are selected by us, to become Handlers are the elite of local community rangers.
-They undergo a rigorous screening process (including polygraph tests) followed by an intensive sixty-day SASSETA (Safety and Security Sector Education and Training Authority) accredited and independently accessed training course at our dedicated centre in South Africa.
-Here the Rangers are also paired with their Canines, with which they return to their home Reserves.
+Individuals who become handlers are the elite of local community rangers.
+They undergo a rigorous screening process (including polygraph tests) followed by an intensive sixty-day SASSETA (Safety and Security Sector Education and Training Authority) accredited and independently accessed training course at a dedicated centre in South Africa.
+Here the rangers are also paired with their canines, with which they return to their home reserves.

 Due to the very dangerous nature of their work, some choose to remain anonymous.